Muonic X-Ray Measurement for the Nuclear Charge Distribution: the Case of Stable Palladium Isotopes: Experiment and analysis

-The muons and the electrons in the beam were identified by the energy loss at P1 and P2 because the muon deposits higher energy than the electron with the same momentum.
-Figure~\ref{fig:plaPI} shows a two-dimensional histogram of the energy deposits measured by P1 and P2.
+The muons and electrons in the beam were identified by the energy loss at P1 and P2 because the muon deposits higher energy than the electron with the same momentum.
+The energy deposits measured by P1 and P2, $\Delta E_1$ and $\Delta E_2$, respectively, are shown in Fig.~\ref{fig:plaPI}.
 We adopted a threshold on the geometric mean of the QDC data of P1 and P2 to identify the muon as shown as the solid line in the figure.
 Some muons did not stop at the target and reached P3 since the effective area of P2 is larger than the size of the targets.
 The events containing any signals at P3 were eliminated from the following analysis.

-After the muon stopped at the target, the muonic atom is formed, and muonic X rays are emitted at a prompt timing.
+After the muon stops at the target, the muonic atom is formed, and muonic X rays are emitted immediately.
 The muon in the 1s orbit decays via $\mu$-$e$ decay or the muon capture with a lifetime of about 100~ns for the palladium.
-The highly excited nucleus is formed by the muon capture and emits nucleons and $\gamma$ rays.
+The highly excited nucleus is produced via the muon capture, and it emits nucleons and $\gamma$ rays.
 The X rays and the $\gamma$ rays can be separated by the photon detection timing.
 Figure~\ref{fig:timing} shows the photon detection time spectrum at the germanium detectors against the beam detection timing at P2 for $\mathrm{^{108}Pd}$.
-The prompt peak in the spectrum corresponds to the X ray, and the following exponential decay is originated from the $\gamma$ ray.
-The red solid curve in the figure is following function used to fit the spectrum:
+The prompt peak in the spectrum corresponds to the X ray, and the following exponential decay is originated from the $\gamma$ ray accompanied by the muon capture reaction.
+To determine the lifetime of the muonic palladium, fitting of the time spectrum is performed.
+The red solid curve in the figure is the following function ($f(t)$) used to fit the spectrum:

+where $f_{X}$ and $f_\mathrm{Pd}$ are time contributions of the prompt X rays and the muon capture of Pd, respectively.
+There are two background terms: $B$ is a constant background and $f_\mathrm{C}$ is the contribution of $\gamma$ rays and electrons produced by the muons that stopped at the carbon surrounding the target.
+Each component is defined as